karthikdurai-kd/HealthVault/README.md

 # 🏥 HealthVault - Personal Healthcare Management System

-HealthVault is a comprehensive healthcare management application that helps users track their medical records, manage doctor appointments, and monitor health metrics in one centralized platform.
+HealthVault is a comprehensive healthcare management application that helps users track their medical records, manage doctor appointments, monitor health metrics, and get AI-powered health assistance in one centralized platform.

 ## 🌟 Features